wRadion/RM2ExCoop/README.md

 Thanks to [EmeraldLockdown](https://github.com/EmeraldLoc) for all the help provided when I first got into Romhack porting.

-Thanks to [Sunk](https://www.youtube.com/channel/UCBT9x3fRcOqbDTATXVgptWg) for the creation of his Romhack port tutorial.
+Thanks to [Sunk](https://www.youtube.com/channel/UCBT9x3fRcOqbDTATXVgptWg) and [Isaac](https://github.com/Isaac0-dev) for the creation of the Romhack port tutorial.

 Thanks to [Leonitz](https://www.youtube.com/c/Leonitz) for the program icon.